 What is AA?

-Alcoholics Anonymous is a worldwide fellowship of men and women who help each other to stay sober.
+Alcoholics Anonymous is a worldwide fellowship of people who help each other to stay sober.
 They offer the same help to anyone who has a drinking problem and wants to do something about it.
 Since they are all alcoholics themselves, they have a special understanding of each other.
 They know what the illness feels like – and they have learned how to recover from it in AA.

 Is AA For You?